-Urbanization favors QH over QE by enhancing the amount of impervious surfaces.
-Like those in other cities, our study site shows QH values larger than QE throughout the year (Fig. 7d and e).
-However, evapotranspiration is not negligible, despite the high density of tall buildings, especially during the summer.
+Urbanization favours QH over QE by enhancing the fraction of impervious surfaces.
+Like those in other cities, our study site shows QH values larger than QE throughout the year (Fig. 7d–e and Table 3).
+However, evapotranspiration is not negligible even in the high-rise, high-density of tall buildings because of vegetation between the buildings and the summer monsoon.
 In addition, QH and QE show different seasonality as the monsoon progresses.
-QH gradually decreases from the spring to winter season (Fig. 7d), whereas QE is maximized in the rainy summer monsoon season (Fig. 7e) and approaches zero in the cold and dry winter season (Fig. 2a–b and Table 1).
+QH gradually decreases from the spring to winter season (Fig. 7d and Table 3), whereas QE is maximized in the rainy summer monsoon season (Fig. 7e and Table 3) and approaches zero in the cold and dry winter season (Figs. 2a–b and Table 1).
 Consequently, the Bowen ratio (β = ∑QH/∑QE) is lower in summer and higher in winter (Fig. 10).
-The seasonal mean daytime β values are approximately 4.1, 1.9, 2.9, and 7.9 for spring, summer, autumn, and winter, respectively.
-Other Asian cities have not reported exact seasonal means of β, but have reported values of approximately 2–4 in Tokyo, Japan (Moriwaki and Kanda, 2004), 2–4 in Shanghai, China (Ao et al., 2016), and ~1.5–3 in Osaka, Japan (Ando and Ueyama, 2017).
-In comparison with other Asian cities, the β at our site shows similar changing trends, but a larger seasonal range, attributed to the greater seasonal difference in precipitation at our site.
-The wintertime β value in particular is higher than those in other studies because January 2016 was both drier and colder than normal; the opposite situation occurred in summer, as summer 2015 was drier than the climate average (Table 1).
+The seasonal mean daytime β values are approximately 4.0, 1.8, 2.7, and 8.2 for spring, summer, autumn, and winter, respectively.
+Other Asian cities have not reported exact seasonal means of β but have reported values of approximately 2–4 in Tokyo, Japan (Moriwaki and Kanda, 2004), 2–4 in Shanghai, China (Ao et al., 2016), and ~1.5–3 in Osaka, Japan (Ando and Ueyama, 2017).
+In comparison with other Asian cities, the β at our site shows similar changing trends but a larger seasonal range, attributable to the greater seasonal difference in precipitation at our site.
+The wintertime β value, in particular, is higher than those in other studies because January 2016 was both drier and colder than normal; the opposite situation occurred in summer, as summer 2015 was drier than the climate average (Table 1).

 3.4.2.
 Diurnal Variation

-Figure 7 shows that the peak times of both turbulent heat fluxes (QH and QE) are delayed (13:30–14:00) in their diurnal courses relative to the peak of Q* around noon.
+Figure 7 shows that the peak times of both turbulent heat fluxes (QH and QE) are delayed (13:30–14:00) relative to the peak of Q* around noon.
 This phase-shift between turbulent heat fluxes and Q* was also reported for several other cities in various climate zones (Grimmond and Oke, 1995; Oke et al., 1999; Nemitz et al., 2002; Christen and Vogt, 2004; Grimmond et al., 2004; Lemonsu et al., 2004; Moriwali and Kanda, 2004; Offerle et al., 2005; Coutts et al., 2007; Balogun et al., 2009; Ramamurthy and Pardyjak, 2011; Kotthaus and Grimmond, 2014).
-However, the behaviors of this time lag were inconsistent in previous studies.
+However, the behaviours of this time lag were inconsistent in previous studies.
 For example, the phase-shift was reported only in QH (Grimmond and Oke, 1999; Newton et al., 2007; Masson et al., 2008; Ao et al., 2016), only in QE (Grimmond and Oke, 1995; Ando and Ueyama, 2017), or lacking in both QH and QE (Grimmond and Oke, 1995; Christen and Vogt, 2004; Coutts et al., 2007; Frey et al., 2011; Velasco et al., 2011; Goldbach and Kuttler, 2013; Ward et al., 2013).

 For the time lag of both turbulent fluxes, the daily peaks of both the vapor pressure deficit (VPD) and thermal difference between the urban surface and the overlying air, which drives QH and QE, appears in the afternoon, about 1–2 h after the Q* maximum.
-Furthermore, the major sources of QE (e.g., trees, grasses, and soil) are affected by building shadows in the daytime, because they are located at road edges under buildings within the urban canyon, while the major sources of QH are mainly distributed on roofs, walls, and roads.
+Furthermore, the major sources of QE (e.g. trees, grasses, and soil) are affected by building shadows in the daytime, because they are located at road edges under buildings within the urban canyon, while the major sources of QH are mainly distributed on roofs, walls, and roads.
 The shadow effect on QE may contribute to the observed peak-time delay in QE.
 Indeed, the two tallest buildings on the site are located at the eastern end, so shadows emerge in the morning inside the urban canopy (not shown here).